Becoming a Mara’kame – part of the Story of El Grupo Tatewari

 The land upon which the Tuki lives, Casa Xiutehcutli, was purchased in 2014 by the Temple of Sacred Fire Healing, a registered religious organization that oversees Plant Spirit Medicine practitioners, the Huichol Marakate and the Graniceros of the Nuatl Weather Working tradition, whose temple mayor is also located on the land, serving as host for this powerful being.
 The Marakate and Graniceros have taken on the purchase and support of this sacred land.

 Yet, it is seen that the blessings of this place extend far beyond the devotion and work of these healers.
 It is a part of the Great Remembering that is happening as the modern world hurtles toward catastrophe.
 In this Remembering, we are reminded of our essential connection, dependence and obligation to the world, of the need to release our separation and fear, of the joy of opening our hearts to the livingness that surrounds and includes us.

 The marakate of El Grupo Tatewari live and serve our people in America, Mexico and the UK.
-They offer traditional shamanic healing, and counsel in their local communities and wherever they travel.
+They offer traditional shamanic healing, and counsel in their local communities.

 marakame listing w/contacts here